dk1242/dk1242.github.io/_posts/2025-06-08-Rendering-1M-spheres-5 GPU culling and LOD.md

 	glDeleteShader(computeShader);
 }
 ```
-Then we will create a new compute shader with name `cullingLOD.comp` with following code.
-I will add the required comments to make it understand but most of it is very easy to understand.
+Next, we will create a new compute shader named `cullingLOD.comp` with following code.
+I will add the required comments to explain the code, although most of it is straightforward.
 ```GLSL
 #version 430